The hard yards begin in Myanmar's quest for foreign investment

-NAYPYITAW, Myanmar (Reuters) - In a cramped auditorium in Myanmar’s capital, pro-democracy champion Aung San Suu Kyi had a message for the world’s business elite: her country is teeming with foreign investors scouting for opportunities in one of Asia’s final frontier markets, but not many are actually investing.
+NAYPYITAW, Myanmar, June 10 (Reuters) - In a cramped auditorium in Myanmar’s capital, pro-democracy champion Aung San Suu Kyi had a message for the world’s business elite: her country is teeming with foreign investors scouting for opportunities in one of Asia’s final frontier markets, but not many are actually investing.

 Interviews with foreign and local business leaders on the sidelines of last week’s World Economic Forum in the Myanmar capital, Naypyitaw, show why.